KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

 **Acclivous and Declivous Motion**
-The hero’s descent into darkness
+The hero’s declivity into darkness
 reflects entropic motion or initiatory trial.
-Their rise reflects centropic synthesis
+Their acclivity reflects centropic synthesis
 and awakening through harmonized clarity.

 **Examples:**